alfonsobries/vue-tailwind-docs/content/datepicker.md

 #### Example

-Let`s show a cake when the day is in an hypothetical array of birthdays and a taco every tuesday:
+Let`s show a cake when the day is in a hypothetical array of birthdays and a taco every Tuesday:

 ```html
 <t-datepicker